-- DoD issued identification card or be accompanied AT ALL TIMES by a HAFB sponsor
+- A DoD issued identification card or be accompanied AT ALL TIMES by a HAFB sponsor.

-Go to https://hillafb.isportsman.net to register and apply to the desired hunt season dates during the open application period (usually mid-June to mid-July).
+Go to https://hillafb.isportsman.net to register and apply to the desired hunt during the open application period (varies annually, usually late May - late July).

-Applicants are chosen using a computer-generated, random number selection process.
+Applicants are selected using a computer-generated, random selection process.
 Priority is given in the following order:

 - Active Duty and Reserve Military members